Remy's Ratatouille Adventure: Disney Adventure World

-In 2008, rumors began online that Disneyland Paris planned to construct a Ratatouille-themed ride in Toon Studios for the park's 20th anniversary.
+In 2008, rumors began online that Disneyland Paris planned to construct a Ratatouille-themed ride in Worlds of Pixar for the park's 20th anniversary.
 Following the initial rumors, articles on the Internet surfaced concept paintings, ride blueprints, and images of the first phases of construction, confirming that there would be such an attraction.
 Construction of the attraction officially began in 2012, under the name "Ratatouille: Désastre en Cuisine," or "Ratatouille Kitchen Calamity".
 The attraction was formally announced in March 2013 at the Euro Disney S.C.A. annual shareholders meeting as "Ratatouille: L'Aventure Totalement Toquée de Rémy" with the opening date set for Summer 2014.
 Construction for the attraction was completed in June 2014 with an estimated budget of US$150-240 million.
 On 21 June 2014, the attraction was officially inaugurated by then-president and CEO of The Walt Disney Company, Robert Iger.
 The attraction fully opened to the public on 10 July 2014.

 On 27 August 2021, following Disneyland Paris' reopening, Walt Disney Studios Park announced that the attraction was set to become part of the Worlds of Pixar area.

-On 26 August 2025, it was announced that the attraction will be temporarily closed in October 2025 for refurbishment, technical upgrades and scenic enhancements, before reopening in Spring 2026.
+On 26 August 2025, it was announced that the attraction will be temporarily closed in October 2025 for refurbishment, technical upgrades and scenic enhancements, before reopening on March 28, 2026.

-Walt Disney World
+Epcot

 On 15 July 2017, Disney Parks announced during a D23 Expo presentation that a duplicate of the ride would come to Epcot's France Pavilion at Walt Disney World in Orlando, Florida in 2020.
 Construction began in November of the same year with land clearing.
-Due to the impact of the COVID-19 pandemic, the attraction opened on October 1, 2021, for the 50th anniversary of Walt Disney World.
+Due to the impact of the COVID-19 pandemic, the attraction's opening was delayed from 2020 until October 1, 2021, to celebrate the 50th anniversary of Walt Disney World.

-On November 10, 2025, following the announcement, it was announced that the attraction was temporarily closed for a short refurbishment until it was reopened and debuted in 2D on November 14, 2025 in France Pavilion at Epcot's World Showcase.
+The attraction underwent a short refurbishment from November 10 to 14, 2025.
+During that time, the ride transitioned from 3D visuals to 2D.

 Ride technology

 The attraction uses LPS trackless ride technology, same as Rise of the Resistance, Mickey & Minnie's Runaway Railway and Mystic Manor.
 The ride uses rat-shaped vehicles to automatically slide across the ground with no track.
-It also contains 3D dome segments of the ride that the vehicles ride into, though it was announced in the Fall of 2025 that both versions would be dropping their 3D effects in favor of 2D animation.
+It also contains 3D dome segments of the ride that the vehicles ride into, though it was announced in the Fall of 2025 that both versions would no longer be in 3D.
 Different scent effects are employed in each room of the ride.